amitchell05/100-days-of-code/log.md

 **Today's Progress**: I have ten days left of the challenge!
 I continued working on my Frontend Mentors' Newbie challenges.
 Also, I completed the automation course on Grasshopper.
 For now, I finished all of the content on Grasshopper, but I may go back to practice more.

 **Thoughts**: Tomorrow is the first day of Unit 2.
 I know it's repetitive of me to say, but I'm still excited and nervous about getting deeper into Angular.
 The daily practice of building Angular projects is helping me, though.

+### Day 91: November 21, 2020

+**Today's Progress**: I completed a draft of a To-Do app using Angular.
+I worry that I relied on reviewing my past projects from class to understand or replicate some aspects of the code in my own app.

+**Thoughts**: Building with Angular is gradually getting less scary, especially with creating and using components.
+Hopefully, I feel more comfortable with Angular when we start Unit 2 of CoderGirl this Monday.